 Our scientific studies in Western Long Island Sound focus on monitoring bird populations, including nesting and foraging waterbirds, wintering waterfowl and migratory shorebirds, to understand how birds use this region and to determine whether there is a broader Important Bird Area encompassing the three existing ones.

 Harbor Herons - Western Long Island Sound includes islands where 19 species of herons, egrets, ibises and other colony-nesting wading birds returned to breed in the New York area after a half-century of absence.
-As part of the Harbor Herons program begun in 1986, NYC Audubon has been conducting nesting surveys on North and South Brother Islands for more than 25 years.
+As part of the Harbor Herons project begun in 1986, NYC Audubon has been conducting nesting surveys on North and South Brother Islands for more than 25 years.
 More recently, we have also been banding nestlings to determine their fate after they leave the harbor islands.
+Click here to learn more about our Harbor Herons project.

 Satellite-tracking of Double-crested Cormorants